camligorkem/ADA_2018_Project/ReadMe2.md

 **Arzu Guneysu Ozgur:** creating the plan for each milestone,exploratory data analysis and attribute description on Factbook data, aggregating data and plotting, analysis of final results,data preparation,sigma value use in data cleaning,generating interactive maps, creating content for the website, commenting the code, writing the explanations in the notebook,writing the data story,LDA model construction, development of project topic,topic selection for each country, correlation analysis.

-**Ezgi Yuceturk:** choice of datasets,creating the plan for each milestone,LDA model construction, LDA code implementation and iterative run on clusters,code implementation for managing the big data on spark,analysis of final results, developing host website for the final presentation,development of project topic, commenting the code, writing the explanations in the notebook, writing the data story, topic selection for each country, topic assignmentcorrelation analysis.
+**Ezgi Yuceturk:** choice of datasets,creating the plan for each milestone, explatory data analysis with spark, LDA model construction and selection, LDA code implementation and iterative run on clusters,code implementation for managing the big data on spark,analysis of final results, developing host website for the final presentation, development of project topic, commenting the code, writing the explanations in the notebook, writing the data story, topic selection for each country, topic assignment for LDA results, correlation analysis, most frequent word extraction.

 # Planning for each Milestone
 ## Prepare and Explore Data: Until Nov 11.